jakintosh/composer/README.md

 - **Description**: Human-readable description
 - **Handler**: Who executes the step - `"tool"` (default, automated) or `"human"` (requires intervention)
 - **Prompt**: Instructions for human handlers (optional)
+- **Content**: Inline content for steps with no inputs (optional)
-- **Inputs**: List of required outputs from other steps (optional)
+- **Inputs**: List of required artifact names from other steps (optional)
-- **Output**: Name of the output this step produces
+- **Output**: Name of the artifact this step produces

 Steps with no inputs can run immediately.
-Steps with inputs wait until all required outputs are available.
+Steps with inputs wait until all required artifacts are available.

 **Handler Types:**
 - **tool** (default): Automated steps that execute immediately when dependencies are met